-Durrant, P. (forthcoming).
+Durrant, P. (2019).
 Formulaic language in English for Academic Purposes.
 In A. Siyanova-Chanturia and A. Pelicer-Sanchez (Eds).
 Understanding formulaic language: A second language acquisition perspective.
 London: Routledge.

 Durrant, P. (2017).
 Lexical bundles and disciplinary variation in university students’ writing: Mapping the territories.
 Applied Linguistics, 38(2), 165-193.